Note: This post contains affiliate links. As always, we only link to products we’ve used and that we think add value to our readers.

 I also regret not taking opera glasses.
 Not because I struggled to see, but because, really, how often do you have an excuse to use them?

 We left the theater feeling cultured and ready for a third scoop of Nutella gelato.
+Because culture comes in many forms.

 Have you ever attended an Italian opera?
 What was your experience?